Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 How is the partnership to be run?

-- Agree decision making/voting rights – they can be different for different matters.
-Default position under the Partnership Act 1890: ordinary matters are decided by a simple majority.
+- Agree on decision-making/voting rights – they can be different for different matters.
+The default position under the Partnership Act 1890: ordinary matters are decided by a simple majority

-- Deal with whether, how, and on what conditions, new partners (e.g. children/spouses) can be introduced.
+- Deal with whether, how, and under what conditions, new partners (e.g. children/spouses) can be introduced

 How are ‘issues’ to be dealt with?